GalvanizeOpenSource/l2c-html-css-2018/readme.md

   padding: 10px;
 }
 ```
-This example tagets an ID `profile-picture` to change the width:
+This example targets an ID `profile-picture` to change the width:

 ```
-#profile-pcture {
+#profile-picture {
   width: 200px;
   }